protomated/legal-context/README.md

 ## Support

-For support, please open an issue on GitHub or contact us at ask@protomated.com.
+For support, please open an issue on GitHub or contact dele@protomated.com.